abandisch/frontend-nanodegree-knockoutjs-ajax/README.md

 * `gruntfile.js` - Grunt configuration file
 * `package.json` - Used by NPM to install the required grunt plugins

-## Installation

-Source files are located under the `src` directory and the production files, including all images, are located under the `dist` directory.
+## Setting up the development environment

-To edit the source files, you'll need Grunt installed globally, then run under the root directory (where package.json is located), run the following on the command line:
+The application works out of the box by opening `dist/index.html` in the browser, however to make changes to the source code, located under the `src` directory you'll need [Grunt](http://gruntjs.com/getting-started) installed globally.
+Once Grunt is installed, navigate to the root directory (where package.json is located), and then run the following on the command line:
 ```sh
 $ npm install
 ```
-Then to watch for changes, run `grunt` from the command line:
+Then to watch for changes under the `src` directory and automatically complie and output the changes to the `dist` directory, run `grunt` from the command line:
 ```sh
 $ grunt
 ```

-## How to use the application

-This is a single page aplpication that shows the locations of the capital of each of the states in of Australia.
-Clicking on a marker on the map will open an info window, showing an image of the city, provided by [Panoramio](http://www.panoramio.com/) and the intro text of the corresponding [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) page.
-This information is obtained using ajax requests via the corresponding APIs.
-The cities listed in the side bar can be filtered using the provided textbox.

-### Start the application

-* To start the application, open `dist/index.html`

-### Viewing location information

-* To view more information for a given location, either:
-  * Click on any given marker on the map, _or_
-  * Click on a city name in the side bar

-Doing one of the above will open a corresponding info window and display an image and corresponding Wikipedia information.
-If for any reason the information cannot be retrieved from the given API, an error message will be disaplyed in the info window.

-### Filtering location list

-* To filter the list of locations, type in the serach query in the input box above the list of locations in the side bar.
-This will filter the list of cities in the side bar and the correspoding markers on the map.